lahav512/System-Monitor-Service-Challenge/README.md

 This challenge is designed to test your independence.
 You are more than welcome to ask questions for clarifications but you should also use your expertise and make decisions based on coding practices and common sense of the expected result and user experience of using the software.

 ## Food for thought
 This software could be done without creating service architecture.
-Think why is essential to still choose such architecture for this program.
+Think why it is essential to still choose such architecture for this program.
 How would it affect adding more complex features for such a monitor?
 Remember, when we are building software, we think about what we need now, what we will probably need in the future, and how other programmers will be able to easily contribute to the software and add more features without having to dive into the internals of your code for every simple feature.

 **Good luck!**